masaoIsh/BM-Algo-Web/README.md

 # Fair Assignment System using the Bogomolnaia–Moulin Probabilistic-Serial Algorithm

 ## Abstract
 This project presents a browser-based implementation of the Bogomolnaia–Moulin (2001) algorithm for fair allocation of indivisible goods under ordinal preferences.
-The application elicits preference rankings from participants, computes the corresponding fractional assignment via the continuous‐time PS eating procedure, and produces a discrete envy-free assignment through randomized rounding.
-The system is self-contained (HTML + JavaScript) and requires no back-end infrastructure, making it an ideal demonstrator for market-design principles in educational or experimental settings.

-## Keywords
-Fair Division · Envy-Free Allocation · Probabilistic-Serial Mechanism · Market Design · Algorithmic Game Theory

 ## 1 Introduction
 The fair allocation of indivisible resources is a central topic in mechanism design and social choice.
 The algorithm proposed by Bogomolnaia & Moulin [1] is distinguished by three desirable properties: